The four kinds of software architecture diagramming tools

 Some (e.g. Hava, Cloudcraft) connect directly to your cloud environments and automatically draw information about your cloud deployment.

-Multiplayer adopts a different approach, integrating with OpenTelemetry to map your system architecture in real time (whether cloud or on premise), ensuring an always-accurate representation of components, APIs, dependencies, and infrastructure.
+Multiplayer adopts a different approach, integrating with OpenTelemetry to map your system architecture in real time, ensuring an always-accurate representation of components, APIs, dependencies, and infrastructure.

-✅ Developers needing accurate system overviews to support debugging, compliance, and knowledge sharing
+• Developers needing accurate system overviews to support debugging of complex technical issues

-⚠️ Some tools focus only on infrastructure (e.g., cloud resources), while others provide a full platform architecture view—choose based on your needs.
+⚠️ Some tools focus only on infrastructure (e.g., cloud resources), while others are best suited in conjection with specific workflows (e.g. debugging and customer support).
+Choose based on your needs.

 Examples: